-How do we help all of our students care enough to do the work and do it as best they can?
-I've spent the past five years of my teaching career reading, experimenting, and interviewing experts about what lies at the heart of student motivation.
-What I’ve found is straightforward: for our students to flourish long-term, they need to be motivated from the inside-out.
+How do we help all of our students do the work of learning, with care — as best they currently can?
+I've spent the past ten years of my teaching career reading, experimenting, and interviewing experts about what lies at the heart of student motivation.
+What I’ve found is straightforward: for our students to flourish long-term and move toward mastery, they need to be motivated from the inside-out.
 Specifically, they need to believe five key things.

 - Credibility: I have a good teacher.